Cmdliner/isms_server/README.md

 - RBAC implemented

 ## TODOS
-- Add cloudinary, configure, and upload profile_mages
+- Add cloudinary, configure, and upload profile_images
 - Implement Parse CSV function in  `lib/utils`
 - Find a way to perform mongo sanitization and prevent csrf attacks in refresh when using cookies

 ## BUGS
+- Bulk upload result returns never type for error key

 ## REMINDERS